 The first Chromebook to be retired by the policy is Google’s own Cr-48.
 The Cr-48 is a reference design that was created by Google to show OEMs that a Chrome OS, a cloud-based PC was a possibility.
 Support for the Cr-48 will discontinue December 2015, five years after its initial release back in 2010.
 The high-end Chromebook Pixel, also from Google, which sells for $1,299 to $1,499, will reach its declared EOL in April 2018.

 However, not all Chromebooks are getting this extension.
-One such Chromebook is the Series 5 XE500C21 from Samsung.
+One such Chromebook is the Series 5 XE500C21 from Samsung, which is probably one of the best Chromebook for kids.
 Google is sticking with this Chromebook’s January 2016 EOL for this device as Google had already announced previously that this date was the official EOL for the Chromebook.
 If you head on over to Google’s website here you will be able to find a comprehensive list of all the EOL dates for Chromebooks.
 Google also promises to update the list should the company decide to extend support for anymore devices even further or if a new device comes into the market.

 For Your Next Laptop Rental Call www.RentOurLaptops.com At 888-736-8301